-Ian Fleming Publications Ltd sponsors the Crime Writers’ Association Ian Fleming Steel Dagger; an annual award for the best thriller published in the UK, where the winner receives a prize of £2,000.
+Ian Fleming Publications Ltd sponsors the Crime Writers’ Association Ian Fleming Steel Dagger; an annual award for the best thriller published in the UK.
 Ian Fleming said there was one essential criterion for a good thriller – that ‘one simply has to turn the page’.

 Winner 2014/15: Cop Town by Karin Slaughter

 “A fascinating story filled to the brim with rich and evocative period detail of 1970s Atlanta.
 The characters are well-drawn and instantly convincing, helping the reader to be pulled through this dark and twisted story to the very end.”

 Slaughter commented: ‘Thank you so much to the CWA and the judges for honoring me with this award.
 I’ve read all of my fellow nominees and I want to thank them as a reader for telling such enthralling stories.’